notablehealth/terraform-aws-ses-to-s3/README.md

 [Terraform Module Registry](https://registry.terraform.io/modules/NotableHealth/ses-to-s3/aws)

 Terraform module for managing AWS SES and S3 to receive email and put in S3 bucket.
-This does not currently do any of the DNS set.
+This does not currently do any of the DNS setup.

 ## Features